Configuration Profiles Homepage on the ZeroLock® Management Console

 8. Endpoint Logging – Used for setting the size of the Baldur and Tyr logs for the ZeroLock Agent on the endpoint.

-1. Precision Mode Settings* – ESXi systems do not use these settingsOnce the ZeroLock agent identifies the operating system as ESXi, it uses the ESXi group box configuration options (see item 12 below).
+10. *Precision Mode Settings – ESXi systems do not use these settingsOnce the ZeroLock agent identifies the operating system as ESXi, it uses the ESXi group box configuration options (see the next section).

 1. Enable – If selected, Precision Mode is on.